 Output of this process is the binarization of the syntax element.

-The abs_mvd_minus bin string is specified by invoking the limited k-th order EGk binarization process as pecified in clause 9.3.3.6 with variable k set equal to 1, variable riceParam set equal to 1, variable log2TransformRange set equal to 17 and variable maxPreExtLen set equal to 15 as inputs.
+The abs_mvd_minus bin string is specified by invoking the limited k-th order EGk binarization process as specified in clause 9.3.3.6 with variable k set equal to 1, variable maxPreExtLen set equal to 15 and variable truncSuffixLen set equal to 17 as inputs.

 NOTE – Binarization scheme is equivalent to representing abs_mvd_minus2 value less than equal to 217 − 3 is represented by EG1 binarization.
 The largest value 217 − 2 is represented as 0xffff0000.